Blog / After 40 years in security, I'm building the threat intelli…

 A few specifics, because the marketing word doesn't mean much without them.

 We are honest about what we do not see.
-We have two sensors today, in Singapore and Seattle.
-We do not have global coverage.
+We have three sensors today, in NA West, NA East, and APAC.
+We do not have global coverage; we do not have GreyNoise's volume; we do not have Recorded Future's analyst stack.
 The detector catches coordinated, distributed, single-operator clusters; it is blind to fragmented operators and to operations below our thresholds.
 The catalog of features and limits lists both.
 Anyone who tells you their CTI feed is complete is selling you something.

 What's coming this year